Multimodal AI Guide 2026: How GPT-4o & Models Work

 Each type of input gets converted into numbers the AI can understand:

-• Text: Words become number sequences (tokens) via tokenizers.
+- Text: Words become number sequences (tokens) via tokenizers like Byte-Pair Encoding.

-• Images: Pixels become number grids using vision transformers (ViTs) or convolutional neural networks.
+- Images: Pixels become number grids using ViT (Vision Transformers) or CNNs.

-• Audio: Sound waves become frequency patterns (spectrograms).
+- Audio: Sound waves become frequency patterns (spectrograms) via Whisper architecture.

-• Video: A combination of image sequences and audio tracks.
+- Video: A combination of image sequences and audio tracks, often processed by VideoMAE.

 Step 2: Creating a Shared Understanding Space